KarimMokhtar/react-drag-drop-files/README.md

 ## How to contribute:
-  - PLease follow the instructions inside this file: [here](CONTRIBUTION.md)
+  - Please follow the instructions inside this file: [here](CONTRIBUTION.md)

 ### Upcoming...
 - [X] Contribution Guide